What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-Frostbite is not an OHIP-covered indication for HBOT in Ontario, though it is recognized by the Undersea and Hyperbaric Medical Society guidelines.
+Frostbite is not an OHIP-covered indication for HBOT in Ontario, though it is recognised by the Undersea and Hyperbaric Medical Society guidelines.

 Study Limitations

-Severely injured patients were more likely to receive HBOT, creating a selection bias that makes it impossible to assess HBOT's independent effect without a randomized controlled trial.
+Severely injured patients were more likely to receive HBOT, creating a selection bias that makes it impossible to assess HBOT's independent effect without a randomised controlled trial.